 Note: Be open, complete, and honest in your application.
 If the company finds out about a non-declared pre-existing condition, for example, they can cancel your cover.

-Or to save time, you can get your first two quote from our two recommended Spanish Private Health Insurance companies, ASSSA Seguros and Sanitas.
+Or to save time, you can get your first two quotes from our two recommended Spanish Private Health Insurance providers, ASSSA Seguros and Sanitas.
 We also explain why and how we picked them for you.

 Healthcare in Spain

-Does Spain have a good healthcare system?
+Does Spain have a good private and state healthcare system?
 Yes, the care is excellent by any standard.
 The Legatum Index rates Spain’s healthcare system as the 12th best in the world.
 In 2021 CEO World ranked Spain 8th overall.
+And this is backed by Spain’s health insurance system which is extensive and well priced.

 Is Spanish healthcare better than the UK?
 Well, the UK ranks an excellent 25th according to Legatum and 10th according to CEO World.
 So, by both accounts, healthcare in Spain is a nose in front!